hhlp/vmware-secureboot-sign-linux/README.md

 gen-key.sh: This will generate a keys for signing the vmware modules (vmmon.ko and vmnet.ko). sign.sh: This will sign the vmware modules (vmmon.ko and vmnet.ko) and load into kernel.

-This will sign vmmon.ko and vmnet.ko files on the Linux kernel.

 NOTE: May not work on other distros.

 # How to run